 - English is spoken in the major towns, however it would be useful to have a little German if visiting the more rural areas.
 Book in for a travel German class before you leave – it is not only fun, but may just help you when you visit Germany.

-- German Phrase Book available from Amazon can be useful for your trip to Germany
+- German Phrase Book can be useful for your trip to Germany

 - The Euro is the currency in Germany.
 Either purchase your cash before you leave or load onto a travel card.
 Changing currency at the airport can be hugely expensive.